kurone-kito/setup.windows/README.md

 ## Overview

-In order to reinstall OS more easily when Windows is unstable, we fully automated the installation of some apps.
+To reinstall OS more easily when Windows is unstable, we fully automated the installation of some apps.
 Two tools:
 [Chocolatey](https://chocolatey.org) and
 [BoxStarter](https://boxstarter.org),